pitt-miskov-zivanov-lab/CLARINET/docs/CLARINET.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-CLARINET functions (:py:mod:`runClarinet`)
+Functions
 ===================================================
-This page provides a detailed documentation of the CLARINET functions.
+This page provides a detailed documentation of the CLARINET functions, defined under (:py:mod:`runClarinet`).

 creating ECLG from INDRA
 -----------------------------